brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

 title: Get Coordinates in Longitude and Latitude using Google Maps Geocoding API
 date: 2017-11-18
 category: DataScience
-tags: [Python, Bokeh, DataVisualization, DataCollecion]
+tags: [Python, Bokeh, DataVisualization, DataCollection]
 ---

 ---

 ### Motivation
-Although nowaday there are many free websites or database (e.g. [PostGIS](http://postgis.net/)) providing data related to geolocation, lots of the time I still can't find the data with geographical data I want.
+Although there are many free websites or databases (e.g. [PostGIS](http://postgis.net/)) providing data related to geolocation, sometimes I still can't find the geographic data I want.
+Luckily, **Google Maps Geocoding API** has such a generous service for us to get or query coordinates in longitude and latitude.

-Luckily, **Google Maps Geocoding API** has such a generous service for us to get coordinates in longitude and latitude (and other information).
 In this post, we will show how to get the coordinates for schools (college and university) in **Georgia** from Google Maps Geocoding API using `Python` automatically.
 After that, we will draw and overlap these schools on a map using `Bokeh`.

 ---

-But before getting our hands dirty, we need an **API key** from Google to make a query for the coordinates.
-Here is the [quick guide](https://developers.google.com/maps/documentation/geocoding/get-api-key) to get your **API key**.
+But right before getting our hands dirty, we need an **API key** from Google to make a query for coordinates.
+Google has its own [quick guide](https://developers.google.com/maps/documentation/geocoding/get-api-key) for us to get our **API key**.

 Once have your secret API key, we can get start!!

 ### Download the data
 - The first data is [here](https://github.com/thsieh4/thsieh4.github.io/blob/master/data/school_GA.csv), it has information including a list of school and the corresponding tuition fee.
-This one has been manipulated so that we don't need additional complex data cleaning (The origin of the first data comes from [U.S Department of Education](https://collegecost.ed.gov/catc/default.aspx#)).
+This one has been manipulated so that we don't need additional complex data cleaning (the origin of this data comes from [U.S Department of Education](https://collegecost.ed.gov/catc/default.aspx#)).

-- Another dataset we used is the [geometry of Georgia](https://github.com/thsieh4/thsieh4.github.io/blob/master/data/geometry_GA.csv).
+- The second dataset we used is the [geometry of Georgia](https://github.com/thsieh4/thsieh4.github.io/blob/master/data/geometry_GA.csv).
 Basically, it's the boundary of Georgia State, we will use it in the last part of this post.

 ### Get the school name
 To get the coordinates for schools in **Georgia**, the first thing is to have a list of **school names**, which is included in our first dataset.

-Import the python packages.
+Import python packages.

 ```python